Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 5 on 30 day CSS3 course.
 Completed the Confirm the Ending algorithm challenge on freeCodeCamp.

 Thoughts: I need to work on understanding the technical writeups for functions.

+Day 9: December 31, 2017

+Today's Progress: Completed day 6 on 30 day CSS3 course.
+Completed the "Repeat a string repeat a string" challenge on freeCodeCamp.
+Did not use any hints for this challenge.
+Searched on google, found the String.prototype.repeat() method.

+Thoughts: Feeling really good about today.
+Managed to find the answer i needed 100% without any hints.